-Fancy spending an hour washing someoneâ€™s car, doing some housework or gardening for them â€“ and then getting that hour back from somebody else in a way that helps you?
+Fancy spending an hour washing someoneâ€™s car or doing some housework or gardening for them â€“ and then getting that hour back from somebody else in a way that helps you?
 If so, timebanking could be for you.

 Timebanking is growing nationally and can give you the chance to help others and help yourself at the same time.
-For every hour of time you give helping someone in your community you receive one time credit.
+For every hour of time you give helping someone in your community, you receive one time credit.
 You can then â€˜spendâ€™ that time credit when you need help from someone else.
-Best of all there is no regular commitment â€“ you can choose when you get involved and gain time credits.
+Best of all, there’s no regular commitment â€“ you can choose when you get involved and gain time credits.

 This could really help with your jobseeking as there may be timebanking members who can give you advice with your job applications and CVs â€“ or help you practice interview questions.
 Others may have IT skills they can pass on to you, or help you improve the appearance of your CV.
 There could be people who are self-employed who could offer ideas and advice if you’re thinking of setting up your own business â€“ or just someone you can sit and talk with if you feel your job search is going round in circles.

 Donâ€™t feel you havenâ€™t got anything to offer, as everyone can do something.
 You may not have some plumbing skills that mean you could offer to fix dripping taps, but you could walk a dog or two, help out at a local community event or even do some.
 It could also help to increase your skills at some tasks, build your confidence with people and get to know them and youâ€™ll feel good about helping your local community.
 Whatâ€™s more, doing voluntary work like this always looks good on your CV.

 If you are claiming Universal Credit or other benefits and are required to look for work for 35 hours a week, this can count towards that time â€“ but make sure you speak to your work coach about it first.

 Timebanking UK is the national charity that supports time banks.